dataiap/dataiap/day2/README.md

 ## Exercise 3:

 Scatter plot of re-attribution by spouses for all candidates.
-It seems to be concentrated in a small group of Republican candidates.
+Find all re-attribution by spouses data points for each candidate and plot them on a scatter plot.
+The x-axis is the donation date and the y-axis is the donation amount.

 <!--<img src="ex3_scatter1.png" width="700" />-->

 <img src="ex3_scatter2.png" width="700" />

+It seems to be concentrated in a small group of Republican candidates.

 At this point, we've only scratched the surface of one dimension (reattributions) of this interesting dataset.
 You could continue our investigation by correlating professions with candidates, visualize donations by geography, or see if there are any more suspicious and interesting data points.

+For example, which professions and companies are using this "re-attribution to spouse" trick?

-Also, the 2012 campaign contributions are also available on the website, so you could use your analysis on the current election!
+Also, the 2012 campaign contributions are also [available on the website](http://fec.gov/disclosurep/PDownload.do), so you could use your analysis on the current election!